 And so, in any church where I am leading worship, I do what I can to make sure that Mother’s Day is a safe space for women like me.
 Worship should not be a place where people feel excluded, feel less than, or feel unsafe.

 If you are a pastor, I ask you to consider NOT celebrating Mother’s Day (or Father’s Day, for that matter) in worship.
-Have a reception in the fellowship hall.
+Have a reception in the fellowship hall (in non-Covid 19 years).
 Lift up the complicated lives of women in the pastoral prayer.
-Just remember Mother’s Day is not a liturgical holiday.
+Mother’s Day is not a liturgical holiday.

 (If you are looking for a good prayer to use in worship that encompasses the joy and pain of this day, I’d recommend my friend Ashley-Anne Masters prayer.)

-I am thankful for so much in my life, and on Mother’s Day, I will be grateful for the three boys who made me a mother, for my birth mother who gave me life, for my mom who has stood by me throughout life, for the woman who became Eric’s mom, and for all of the women who have accompanied me along the way.
+I am thankful for so much in my life.
+On Mother’s Day, I will be celebrated and be grateful for the three boys who made me a mother, for my birth mother who gave me life, for my mom who has stood by me throughout life, for the woman who is Eric’s mom, and for all of the women who have accompanied me along the way.